okeeffed/cheat-sheets/COMP3520-OS/2-Process-Description-And-Control.md

 A process switch may occur any time that the OS has gained control from the currently running process.
 Possible events giving OS control are:

 Mechanism 		| Cause 										| Use
 ---				| ---											| ---
-Interrupt 		| External to exec of current instruction Trap 			| Associated with exec of current instruction Supervisor call | Explicit request
+Interrupt 		| External to exec of current instruction		| Reaction to an asynchronous external event Trap 			| Associated with exec of current instruction	|
+Supervisor call | Explicit request								|